 From time-to-time MFC has issued junior subordinated debentures related to issuance of trust-preferred securities by business trusts MFC has formed in order to generate regulatory capital.
-The interest on this capital is deductible for income tax purposes.
-At December 31, 2023, and 2022, MFC had \$13.4 million junior subordinated debentures outstanding bearing interest at a weighted-average rate of 7.92% and 7.03% per annum, respectively.
+The interest on this capital are deductible for income tax purposes.
+At December 31, 2024, and 2023, MFC had \$13.4 million junior subordinated debentures outstanding bearing interest at a weighted-average rate of 6.89% and 7.92% per annum, respectively.
 These debentures mature commencing in 2033.